 Ingredients needed:

-• Salt—you can omit the salt if using salted butter.
-I recommend sticking to the recipe and use unsalted butter.
+- Salt—you can omit the salt if you are using salted butter.
+I recommend sticking to the recipe and using unsalted butter.

 Recipe highlights: